lucas-diedrich/alphapept-website/README.md

-# alphaX Website
+# alpha-ρ Website

-This repository contains the source code for the alphaX proteomics software ecosystem website, built with [Hugo](https://gohugo.io/) and the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.
+This repository contains the source code for the alpha-ρ proteomics software ecosystem website, built with [Hugo](https://gohugo.io/) and the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.

 ## 🌐 Live Site

-Visit the live website at: [https://alphax.org](https://alphax.org)
+Visit the live website at: [https://alpha-ρ.org](https://alpha-ρ.org)

 ## 📁 Site Structure